Perfect Berlin in 2 Days Itinerary: What to Do & See

 If you don’t have much time in the city, then guided tours are an excellent resource.
 Tour guides know the most time effective routes to see as many of the best places in the city.
 Consider adding one of these tours to the morning of your first day in Berlin.

 We highly recommend booking a private tour with Matti of Tours of Berlin.
-He’s one of our preferred partners and offers a fantastic way to get an insider’s look at Berlin.
+He’s one of our preferred partners and offers a fantastic way to get an insider’s look at Berlin and/or Potsdam.
 Matti is a Berlin native and can show you Berlin’s fascinating history, take you off the beaten path to discover hidden gems, and much more.
 Click here to check out Matti’s tours.
 Tell him we sent you!

 Hop On Hop Off Bus.
 The most popular tour of this kind is the Hop On Hop Off Bus.
 Book your ticket here to explore the city with live commentary and the freedom of getting on and off at any stop.
 This is a great tour to do when you first arrive in Berlin so you can get an overview of the city and see a bunch of sights right off the bat.
 Then you can zero in on what you find most interesting.